Cheers season 3: Reception

 Despite praise for Kelsey Grammer from show executives, at the time of Cheers' original run Frasier Crane was disliked for coming between Sam and Diane.
 A fan approached Grammer, asking "Are you that pin dick that plays Frasier?" and the show received fan mail opposing him.
 Mike Boone of the Montreal Gazette was unhappy with "a shrink [as becoming another regular] hanging out in a bar, annoying decent drinking folk".
 Gail Shister of Knight-Ridder Newspapers called Frasier a "creepy boyfriend".

 In a 1985 survey of 36 critics for United States newspapers, Cheers was ranked the second "Best Regular Series" (tying with the NBC crime series Hill Street Blues).
 Mike Duffy of Knight News Service called it the "best comedy series on television...about [a] family of circumstance" since The Mary Tyler Moore Show and Taxi, and the characters "a family whose common bond is hanging out at a bar where everybody knows your name".

 Later reviews were also positive, especially when its DVD was released in 2004.
 Nate Meyers of digitallyObsessed!com gave the season an "A" and called it well-aged and "nearly flawless".
 However, Meyers found Coach's disappearances in the final eight "somewhat awkward" episodes poorly handled.
-He pointed out that Coach was not mentioned in those episodes, and found the explanations of his disappearances not "natural".
+He pointed out that Coach was not mentioned in several episodes, and found the explanations of his disappearances not "natural" for the episodes in which he was mentioned but not seen.
 Nevertheless, Meyers praised the season's writing, James Burrows's directing (especially for "[fooling] the audience into believing a dream sequence" in season finale "Rescue Me"), the season's humor as "character and situation driven" (although "[a] few jokes are dated") and its ability to focus less on humor and more on "genuine character moments" as "refreshing" compared to other situation comedies of the time.

 Adam Arseneau of DVD Verdict gave the storylines (including those featuring Norm and Cliff) 89 percent and the acting 94 percent.
 However, Arseneau found this season neither the best nor the worst of the series.
 Although Frasier was created to come between Sam and Diane, Arseneau praised the addition of the new character but criticized the love-triangle storyline as "disappointing".
 Like Meyers, Arseneau disliked the handling of Coach's "absence" for dishonoring the memory of Nicholas Colasanto and "[robbing] fans [of] their opportunity to properly and respectfully mourn his passing."

 Jeffrey Robinson of DVD Talk rated this season four out of five stars and found its DVD release highly rewatchable.
 Robinson said that the plots were uncomplicated, praised the acting and writing of this season as "superb" and liked the introduction of Frasier Crane.
 Because of Colasanto's death, he called this season the final one for the original "wonderful" ensemble cast, finding the mixing of different characters in later seasons less accomplished.

 Cliff Wheatley of IGN called one of the episodes "The Heart Is a Lonely Snipe Hunter" the tenth best Cheers episode, despite not being "the funniest episode by a long shot" but "a little mean spirited."